AGPlested/SAFT/README.md

 **Very important** : Qt versions after 5.9 are not open source (breaking the conditions of our license), and coincidentally have serious bugs on macOS.
 We need Qt for the high-performance scientific plotting library [pyqtgraph](#http://www.pyqtgraph.org).
-PySide2 versions up to 5.15 seem to run happily with qt 5.9.7 but it may be difficult to avoid a concurrent Qt update, unless you have a separate version of Qt compiled from open source and know how to point PySide2 at it.
+PySide2 versions up to 5.15 seem to run happily with Qt 5.9.7 but it may be difficult to avoid a concurrent Qt update, unless you have a separate version of Qt compiled from open source and know how to point PySide2 at it.
 The latter solution is not stable.

 ### Dependencies *current as of 2020-11-12*
 ---